 If you're evaluating on-premise AI for your organization:

 - Plan for the application layer — the model is 20% of the value.
-The other 80% is context, routing, and governance.
+The other 80% is context, routing, governance, and interfaces.
+Budget accordingly.

 We're happy to walk through what this looks like for your specific situation.
-Reach out — we'll share our architecture diagrams and deployment playbooks, no strings attached.
+Visit our product overview or reach out — we'll share our architecture diagrams and deployment playbooks.